jasleensingh05/VirtualMouseControl/README.md

 3. VolumeHandControl.py
 4. VolumeHandControlAdvance.py

+# Steps to follow
-# Create a new project with virtual environment in pycharm
+1. Create a new project with virtual environment in pycharm
-# Then import alll the packages
+2. Then import alll the packages
-# And then clone the repository to run the file
+3. And then clone the repository to run the file
-# Now you are good to go👍
+4. Now you are good to go👍